 The first part of the proof is combinatorial.
-In this part, a sequence of modifications is done to $G$ with the end goal of obtaining a triangulation $G'$ that has an (no longer straight-line) \embedding\ $\Gamma'$ with following properties (see \cref{a_graph}(c)):
+In this part, a sequence of modifications is done to $G$ with the end goal of obtaining a triangulation $G'$ that has a (no longer straight-line) \embedding\ $\Gamma'$ with the following properties (see \cref{a_graph}(c)):

-\begin{compactenum}[(P1)] \item Every vertex in $S$ is a vertex of $G'$ and is mapped to the same location (on the \xx-axis) in both $\Gamma$ and $\Gamma'$. \item The closure of each edge of $\Gamma'$ intersects the \xx-axis in at most one point. \item For each vertex $v\in S$ there are exactly two faces of $G'$ incident on $v$ that properly intersect the \xx-axis.
+\begin{compactenum}[(P1)] \item Every vertex in $S$ is a vertex of $G'$ and is mapped to the same location (on the \xx-axis) in both $\Gamma$ and $\Gamma'$. \item The closure of each edge of $\Gamma'$ intersects the \xx-axis in at most one point. \item For each vertex $v\in S$ there are exactly two faces of $G'$ incident to $v$ that properly intersect the \xx-axis.

 \item If an edge $vw$ of $G'$ has no endpoint in $S$ then $vw$ properly crosses the \xx-axis or $vw$ is on the boundary of two faces $vwa$ and $vwb$ and the closure of each of these faces intersects the \xx-axis. \end{compactenum}